ZebinYang/exnn/README.md

 ### Prerequisite

-The following environments are required for pyunidoe package:
+The following environments are required:

 - Python 3.7 (anaconda is preferable)
 - tensorflow 2.0